Getting Started

 Installation

-Set up the CLI, local model runtime, and the source build path.
+Set up the Maple CLI, OS daemon, and optional local model backend.

 Prompt pack